-Greg Palmer represents clients in several areas including commercial litigation, general aviation litigation, construction defect and the defense of employers in disputes arising from the employment relationship.
-Greg’s practice also includes the defense of professional liability claims, general casualty matters, product liability cases and construction litigation.
+Greg Palmer represented clients in several areas including commercial litigation, general aviation litigation, and construction defect.
+Greg’s practice also included the defense of professional liability claims, general casualty matters, product liability cases and construction litigation.

-In his product liability practice, Greg represents the manufacturers, distributors and retailers of a variety of products including aviation components as well as electronic components used in numerous systems.
-Litigating in sate and federal court, Greg's cases involve the defense of claims involving significant and catastrophic injury as well as wrongful death.
+In his product liability practice, Greg represented the manufacturers, distributors and retailers of a variety of products including aviation components as well as electronic components used in numerous systems.
+Litigating in sate and federal court, Greg's cases involved the defense of claims involving significant and catastrophic injury as well as wrongful death.

-In his construction litigation practice, he defends clients against construction defect claims.
-Greg has represented contractors in a number of different cases involving a variety of construction defect claims including those for damages resulting from moisture penetration and mold.
-Greg has defended a number of clients against product liability claims including those providing products for the construction industry.
+In his construction litigation practice, he defended clients against construction defect claims.
+Greg represented contractors in a number of different cases involving a variety of construction defect claims including those for damages resulting from moisture penetration and mold.
+He defended a number of clients against product liability claims including those providing products for the construction industry.
 In fact, Greg was nominated by the South Florida Daily Business Review as one of 2008's "Most Effective Litigators" for his role representing a manufacturer against allegations their product caused a catastrophic bridge collapse.

-With a focus on claims asserted against physicians, Greg defends clients in the healthcare field in malpractice cases.
-In his construction litigation practice, he defends clients against construction defect claims.
-Greg has represented contractors in a number of different cases involving a variety of construction defect claims including those for damages resulting from moisture penetration and mold.
-Greg has defended a number of clients against product liability claims including those providing products for the construction industry.
+With a focus on claims asserted against physicians, Greg defended clients in the healthcare field in malpractice cases.
+In his construction litigation practice, he defended clients against construction defect claims.
+Greg represented contractors in a number of different cases involving a variety of construction defect claims including those for damages resulting from moisture penetration and mold.
+He defended a number of clients against product liability claims including those providing products for the construction industry.

-Greg’s memberships include the National Transportation Safety Board, the American Bar Association, the Dade County Bar Association and the Broward County Bar Association.
-He is admitted to practice before the United States District Court for the Middle and Southern Districts of Florida, including the Southern District’s Trial Bar.
-He is also admitted to practice in the U.S. Court of Appeals for the Eleventh Circuit.
+Greg’s memberships included the National Transportation Safety Board, American Bar Association, Litigation Counsel of America, Dade County Bar Association and Broward County Bar Association.
+He was admitted to practice before the United States District Court for the Middle and Southern Districts of Florida, including the Southern District’s Trial Bar.
+He was also admitted to practice in the U.S. Court of Appeals for the Eleventh Circuit.